OpenMOSS/Language-Model-SAEs/README.md

 pdm install
 ```

 This will install all the required packages for the core codebase.
 Note that if you're in a conda environment, `pdm` will directly take the current environment as the virtual environment for current project, and remove all the packages that are not in the `pyproject.toml` file.
 So make sure to create a new conda environment (or just deactivate conda, this will use virtualenv by default) before running the above command.
-A forked version of `TransformerLens` is also included in the dependencies to provide the necessary tools for analyzing features.
+The codebase uses `TransformerLens` from PyPI to provide the necessary tools for analyzing features.

 If you want to use the visualization tools, you also need to install the required packages for the frontend, which uses [bun](https://bun.sh/) for dependency management.
 Follow the instructions on the website to install it, and then run the following command: